-Hence the discussion made in this consolidated report provides impetus for the global researchers and would also complement the values of phytomass and its preparation, features and applications for augmenting the existing literature.
-Nevertheless, there are still unsettled debates regarding the role and mechanism of the self-doped heteroatoms (intrinsic S, O, & N) present surficial on the ACs and their synergy towards contributing to the improved performance of SCs (pseudocapacitance) and hence this fact is inviting global research.
-There is no doubt that doping carbon materials with other active heteroatoms will portray better performance of super capacitors but because of the foregoing explanation, it can now be stated that carbon materials can be selected with self-doped heteroatoms especially with sulphur, to witness more application ranges in the near future.
+Hence the discussion made in this consolidated

+report provides impetus for the global researchers and would also complement the values of phytomass and its preparation, features, and applications for augmenting the existing literature.
+Nevertheless, there are still unsettled debates regarding the role and mechanism of the self-doped heteroatoms (intrinsic S, O, and N) present surficial on the AC and their synergy towards contributing to the improved performance of supercapacitors (pseudocapacitance), and hence this fact is inviting global research.
+No doubt doping carbon materials with other active heteroatoms will portray the better performance of supercapacitors but because of the foregoing explanation, it can now be stated that carbon materials can be selected with self-doped heteroatoms especially with sulfur, to witness more application ranges soon.

-Undeniably, the virtues of PACs mentioned herein paves clear ways to fabricate or engineer commercially viable AC-based materials meant for numerous innovative applications for instance in electrocatalysis, photocatalysis, microfluidic devices, biosensors, up-to-the-minute energy storage devices and much more in this manner enhancing future research.
+Undeniably, the virtues of PACs mentioned herein pave clear ways to fabricate or engineer commercially viable AC-based materials meant for numerous innovative applications for instance in electrocatalysis, photocatalysis, microfluidic devices, biosensors, up-tothe-minute energy storage devices, and much more in this manner enhancing future research.
 While PAC exhibits numerous parameter advantages and impressive performance, the available representative results and comparisons can portray certain challenges and perspectives of the study.

-Some of the focal challenges to further root its share in renewable energy market are the gap in the technological innovations to increase productivity, reducing the cost of production/SCs fabrication, scalability and consistency in material quality and thus remains to be addressed.
+Some of the focal challenges to further root its share in the renewable energy market are the gap in the technological innovations to increase productivity, reducing the cost of production/supercapacitor fabrication, scalability, and consistency in material quality, and thus remains to be addressed.
 Nevertheless, these challenges present opportunities for additional research and development in this field, prompting endeavors to focus on creating additional user-friendly and cost-efficient technologies across a variety of scales.
 This, in turn, aims to attract increased investment in the energy sector.
-Looking forward still further of the challenges, the synthesis of PAC can be optimized by exploring innovative activation techniques and combining it with other nanomaterial's to enhance its properties like energy density and cycle stability of the energy storage devices.
-Additionally, collaborative efforts between academia and industry can accelerate the integration of this material into practical super capacitor devices.
+Looking forward still further to the challenges, the synthesis of PAC can be optimized by exploring innovative activation techniques and combining it with other nanomaterials to enhance its properties like energy density and cycle stability of the energy storage devices.
+Additionally, collaborative efforts between academia and industry can accelerate the integration of this material into practical supercapacitor devices.

 As we pass toward a sustainable future, PAC holds great promise in shaping the landscape of energy storage technology.
-By harnessing the potential of this Green-Natural resource, scientists and engineers can contribute significantly to the advancement of renewable energy systems.
-We encourage further exploration of this fascinating yet indispensable field and anticipate ground breaking developments in the pursuit for greener and more efficient super capacitors - the gold capacitors or the power caches.
-It is hoped that this review will encourage more and more researchers to engage themselves into the fabrication of high-performance super capacitors in order to face the current energy dilemma.
-Future outlook on the plant-based activated carbon materials for future energy storage devices
+By harnessing the potential of this green-natural resource, scientists and engineers can contribute significantly to the advancement of renewable energy systems.
+We encourage further exploration of this fascinating yet indispensable field and anticipate groundbreaking developments in the pursuit of greener and more efficient supercapacitors the gold capacitors or the power caches.
+It is hoped that this review will encourage more and more researchers to engage themselves in the fabrication of highperformance supercapacitors to face the current energy dilemma.

+Future outlook on the plant-based AC materials for future energy storage devices

-The future outlook for plant biomass-derived activated carbon in energy storage devices, particularly supercapacitors, is promising due to the following key factors:
+The future outlook for plant biomass-derived AC in energy storage devices, particularly supercapacitors, is promising due to the following key factors.

-1. Sustainability and environmental Impact

-Utilizing plant biomass for activated carbon production supports sustainable practices by repurposing agricultural waste and reducing reliance on fossil fuel-derived materials.
+Sustainability and environmental impact.
+Utilizing plant biomass for AC production supports sustainable practices by repurposing agricultural waste and reducing reliance on fossil fuel-derived materials.
 This aligns with global efforts to transition to greener energy solutions and minimize environmental impact.

-2. High performance metrics

-Research indicates that activated carbons derived from specific plant materials can achieve high specific surface areas and favorable pore size distributions.
+High performance metrics.
+Research indicates that ACs derived from specific plant materials can achieve high specific surface areas and favorable pore size distributions.
 These characteristics enhance the capacitance and energy density of supercapacitors.
-For instance, activated carbons from certain plants have demonstrated capacitance values exceeding 400 F/g, making them competitive with traditional materials.
+For instance, ACs from certain plants have demonstrated capacitance values exceeding 400 F/g, making them competitive with traditional materials.